 Allergies

-Cats that lick at mainly their lower abdomen and the inside their back legs may be suffering from allergies.
+Cats that lick at mainly their lower abdomen and the inside their back legs are more likely to be suffering from allergies, though parasites, pain, and infectious diseases should be ruled out before assuming it's the cause.
 Cats, like humans, can have allergies to fleas, food, and pollutants in the environment.
+They can even get seasonal allergies that cause skin irritation.

 How to Stop a Cat From Overgrooming